 STATEMENT OF ETHICS IN RESEARCH AND PUBLICATION

 BSJ Eng Sci endorses the Higher Education Scientific Research and Publication Ethics Guidelines rules and will pursue cases of suspected research and publication misconduct.
-Additionaly, This journal is following of COPE and complies with the highest ethical standards in accordance with ethical laws.
+Additionally, This journal is following of COPE and complies with the highest ethical standards in accordance with ethical laws.

-PREPARATION OF MANUCSRIPT (APA 6.0 Style)
+PREPARATION OF MANUSCRIPT (APA 6.0 Style)

-the basic spelling rules, works sent must be written in accordance with the APA
+the basic spelling rules works sent must be written in accordance with the APA